Driving to Le Mans – a guide for UK drivers

 Where is Le Mans?

-The city of Le Mans is located in the north west of France, where the rivers of Sarthe and Huisne meet.
+The city of Le Mans is located in the north west region of France, where the rivers of Sarthe and Huisne meet.

 It is based in the Pays de la Loire region – one of the 18 administrative areas of the country.